Kitware/vtk-js/Sources/Common/Core/MatrixBuilder/api.md

 ### `identity()`
 Resets the MatrixBuilder to the Identity matrix.

+### `setMatrix(mat4)`
+Copies the given `mat4` into the builder.
+Useful if you already have a transformation matrix and want to transform it further.
+Returns the instance for chaining.

 ## Using the MatrixBuilder result

 ### `apply(typedArray, offset = 0, nbIterations = -1)`
-Multiplies the array by the MatrixBuilder's internal matrix.
+Multiplies the array by the MatrixBuilder's internal matrix, in sets of 3.
 Updates the array in place.
-Assumes the `typedArray` is an array with sets of 3.
-If specified, `offset` starts at a given position in the array and `nbIterations` will determine the number of iterations (sets of 3) to loop through.
+If specified, `offset` starts at a given position in the array, and `nbIterations` will determine the number of iterations (sets of 3) to loop through.
+Assumes the `typedArray` is an array of multiples of 3, unless specifically handling with offset and iterations.
 Returns the instance for chaining.

 ### `getMatrix()`
 Returns the internal `mat4` matrix.

-### `setMatrix(mat4)`
-Copies the given `mat4` into the builder.
-Useful if you already have a transformation matrix and want to transform it further.
-Returns the instance for chaining.